Bing Ads

 This is the platform that you can use to display ads in the Bing-.Search Engine to switch, similar to Google Ads for Google.
 But don't underestimate Bing; the Search Engine still has a significant market share, especially in the US and UK.
 And in some industries and demographic groups, Bing can deliver even better results than Google.

 How does the whole thing work?
-Very simple: You create a Bing Ads account, set your keywords you want to be found for, and then create your ads.
-The ads are displayed above or below the organic search results, depending on how much you're willing to pay and how relevant your ad is.
+Very simple: You create a Bing Ads account, define your keywords for which you want to be found and then create your ads.
+The ads are displayed above or below the organic Search results depending on how much you are willing to pay and how relevant your ad is.

 An important aspect of Bing Ads is the Auction model.
 So you specify how much you want to pay per click (CPC) at most.
 When someone searches for one of your keywords, your ad enters an auction with other ads that are bidding for the same keyword.
 Keyword bid.
 Whoever wins the auction in the end will have their ad placed.

 Concrete examples?
-Sure.
+Of course!
 Let's say you run an online store for handmade soaps.
 You could run ads for keywords like "buy handmade soap" or "organic soap online".
-Now when someone types those keywords into Bing, your ad has a chance to show up at the top of the page, and you only pay if someone actually clicks on your ad.
+Now when someone types these keywords into Bing, your ad has the chance to be displayed at the top of the page and you only pay if someone actually clicks on your ad.

 Another plus: Bing Ads often offers cheaper CPCs than Google, simply because there is less competition.
 That means you could get more for your money.